surendramaran/YOLO/YOLOv9-Object-Detector-Android-Tflite/README.md

 ### Getting Started
 To use this repository for any custom YOLOv9 Object detection model, follow these steps:
 1. Clone this project to your local machine.
-2. Put your .tflite model and .txt label file inside the assets folder
+2. Put your .tflite model inside the assets folder
-3. Rename paths of your model and labels file in Constants.kt file
+3. Rename path of your model path in Constants.kt file
 4. **Build and Run:**

 ### Contributing